vanus-labs/docs/user-manual/connectors/source/github.md

   }
 }
 ```
-This GitHub star event will be transformed into a CloudEvents like:
+This GitHub star event will be transformed into a CloudEvent like:
 ```JSON
 CloudEvent:{
 	id:"4ef226c0-08c7-11ed-998d-93772adf8abb",